johnnycockerill/milestone_project_1/README.md

 - Add animations to the welcome image.
 - The ability to pay for classes or a gym membership.
     - This could extend to the ability to log into the site as a paid member.
-- A link to the team shop, or the option to buy team merchandise directly from the site/
+- A link to the team shop, or the option to buy team merchandise directly from the site.

 ### Technologies Used